 Meaning

-In the quote “Writing can sometimes be exploitative.
+“Writing can sometimes be exploitative.
 I like to take a few steps of remove in order to respect the privacy of the subject.
-If readers make the link, they have engaged with the poem.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.
+If readers make the link, they have engaged with the poem.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.

 Theme